Glazzes/react-native-zoom-toolkit/docs/docs/components/resumablezoom.md

 - Returns [ResumableZoomState](#resumablezoomstate)

 ### assignState
-Assigns the internal transformation values for this component, if the state you have provided is considered to be not valid, it'll be approximated to the closest values you provided.
+Assigns the internal transformation values for this component, if the state you have provided is considered to be not valid, it'll be approximated the closest to the values you provided.
 - Arguments

 | Name | Type |Description |